WillK13/willk13/README.md

 ## About me:
 I am a developer from the NYC metro area with years of programming experience currently studying at Tufts University.
-I am a founder and CTO of Peeking, an app built around AI for simplified job matching between employers and employees.
-I worked at a venture capital crypto fund and taught kids how to program in HTML/CSS and Js.
-I also have several years of research experience at Stevens Institute of Technology.
+I studying computer science with astrophysics and entrepreneurship minors.
+I also have several years of research experience at Stevens Institute of Technology and am not doing sustainable data science research at Tufts.

 ## My languages:
 <div>